The Cross Art Projects. Art Gallery, Sydney, Kings Cross, NSW. About us.

 Neon Heritage

 The Art Deco Society has called for the Kings Cross district to be declared an Area of National Significance.
 Over the twentieth century, artists and writers have celebrated neon as the colours of the street, from poet Kenneth Slessor’s Darlinghurst Nights (1933) to Baz Luhrmann’s film ‘Strictly Ballroom’ (1992).
 In 2004 a fierce local campaign saved the neons from being pushed into a “standard design template”.
-After lobbying by the National Trust (NSW), Sydney City Council pronounced Darlinghurst Road “a unique neon precinct”.
-Thanks Art Deco Society, National Trust and all heritage bods for the helping interventions.
+After lobbying by the National Trust (NSW) and the Art Deco Society, Sydney City Council pronounced Darlinghurst Road “a unique neon precinct”.